antoinet/burp-decompressor/README.md

 In BurpSuite, open the Proxy tab, then the Options tab.
 Scroll to the bottom of the pane, under the title "Miscellaneous", untick both "Unpack gzip / deflate in requests" and "Unpack gzip / deflate in responses".

+## How do I build this shit?
+Either use the build.xml with [ant](https://ant.apache.org), this will automatically download the latest free version of BurpSuite to compile against.
+Or open the project in [Eclipe](http://www.eclipse.org/), create a lib directory and put the burpsuite.jar in it, that you can download from [portswigger.net](https://portswigger.net/DownloadUpdate.ashx?Product=Free).

 ## Acknowledgements
 This is my first BurpSuite extension, highly inspired by [federicodotta/BurpJDSer-ng-edited](https://github.com/federicodotta/BurpJDSer-ng-edited)